 Penn Eastburn

-Steven Pennock “Penn” Eastburn (b.1990, Wilmington, DE) is a painter currently based in Baltimore, MD.
+Steven Pennock “Penn” Eastburn (b.1990, Wilmington, DE) is an artist and woodworker based in Brooklyn, NY.
 His work explores the accidental beauty and abstraction of ordinary, often overlooked spaces and materials found in the urban landscape.

 Penn received his MFA from the LeRoy E. Hoffberger School of Painting at the Maryland Institute College of Art (MICA) in 2022.